hashicorp/terraform/website/docs/commands/environment-variables.html.md

 to the next, so it's important to have this variable set consistently throughout all of the Terraform workflow commands (starting with `terraform init`) or else Terraform may be unable to find providers, modules, and other artifacts.

+## TF_IN_AUTOMATION

+When the environment variable `TF_IN_AUTOMATION` is set to any non-empty value, Terraform makes some minor adjustments to its output to de-emphasize specific commands to run.
+The specific changes made will vary over time, but generally-speaking Terraform will consider this variable to indicate that there is some wrapping application that will help the user with the next step.

+For more details see [Running Terraform in Automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).